 How are we funded and how patients use our support?

 What can I do to help?

 Donate.
-In Canada, 25,000 people will be diagnosed with breast cancer this year; up to a quarter of those patients will face a financial crisis.
+In Canada, more than 26,000 people will be diagnosed with breast cancer this year; up to a quarter of those patients will face a financial crisis.
 Your donation will help patients cover the cost of basic necessities (food, shelter, medications, wigs, prosthetics, hospital parking, child care and restorative therapies) so they can focus on fighting the disease.

 Giving monthly provides BCSF a consistent and reliable source of funding that allows us to plan ahead and support more patients across Canada.